 The dataset for coastal on-shore mining was developed based on the Global-scale mining polygons (Version 2) map (Maus et al. 2022) with the following additions:

 Information on the Pavlovskaya (Novaya Zemlya), Bolshevik (Severnaya Zemlya) mining sites was added to the map manually.
 Locations are approximate, polygon boundaries are drawn based on the OpenStreetMap data (red polygons in known mining locations).
-The information about these mining sites was taken from the publicly available media publications (Volkov, 2020, Arctic Russia, 2023).
+The information about these mining sites was taken from the publicly available media publications (Volkov, 2020; Arctic Russia, 2023).

-Information on Mary River Mine (Canada) was also added to the map (Mining Data Solutions, 2023, Vector Dataset, 2023).
+Information on Mary River Mine (Canada) was also added to the map (Mining Data Solutions, 2023, Government of Canada, 2023).

-Information on gas producing locations is taken from the Global Energy Monitor tracker map (Global Energy Monitor, 2023c) and Rystad Energy, 2023.
+Information on gas producing locations is taken from the Global Energy Monitor tracker map (Global Energy Monitor, 2023c) and Rystad Energy (2023).

 Dataset produced: August 2023.